Algeria army-backed oil security suffers biggest blow

 The In Amenas gas facility operated by BP, Norway's Statoil and OPEC member Algeria's state firm was attacked by militants on Wednesday.

-They kidnapped dozens of foreigners in retaliation for France's intervention in Mali.
-After a military raid on Thursday to end the crisis, an Algerian security source said at least seven foreigners were among 30 hostages killed.
+They kidnapped dozens of foreigners in the raid in retaliation for France's intervention in Mali and many were believed to have been killed in a military raid on Thursday.

 "Over the last decade security had become less and less of a concern.
 For the first time in a decade the security situation has plummeted, causing consternation amongst international oil firms," said Geoff Porter, director of North Africa Risk Consulting.